Leech Lattice Vector Quantization for Efficient LLM Compression: Introduction

 Our proposed method, Leech Lattice Vector Quantization (LLVQ), a codebook‑free quantization framework built on the structure of the Leech lattice, satisfies all these criteria.
 LLVQ leverages the geometric structure of the Leech lattice to provide state-of-the-art vector quantization for large language models, delivering superior accuracy–model‑size trade-offs.
-Specifically, our contributions are as follows: \begin{enumerate} \item Extend codebook-free nearest neighbour algorithm of \citet{adoul1988nearest} on the Leech lattice to allow \textit{indexing}, enabling conversion to and from indices/bitstrings without materializing a codebook, required for actual compressed representations. \item Extend codebook-free nearest neighbour algorithm on the Leech lattice to allow \textit{angular search over union of Leech lattice shells}, enabling shape-gain quantization with the Leech lattice. \item Propose a fully parallelizable kernel for fast dequantization of spherically bounded Leech lattice points using fast modulo arithmetic. \item Scientific findings on Gaussian source: establish that union of shells achieves lower angular distortion than using single shells (\autoref{app:union-of-shells}), and demonstrate that Leech shape-gain codes can improve signal-to-noise over spherical shaping (\autoref{app:spherical-bounding-vs-shape-gain}). \end{enumerate} LLVQ achieves state‑of‑the‑art \textbf{2 bit per weight} PTQ quantization of large language models, consistently surpassing AQLM, QuIP\# and QTIP across perplexity metrics and downstream tasks on various common LLM models, such as from the Llama-2, Llama-3, Ministral-3 and Qwen-v3 architectures.
+Specifically, our contributions are as follows: \begin{enumerate} \item Extend codebook-free nearest neighbour algorithm of \citet{adoul1988nearest} on the Leech lattice to allow \textit{indexing}, enabling conversion to and from indices/bitstrings without materializing a codebook, required for actual compressed representations. \item Extend codebook-free nearest neighbour algorithm on the Leech lattice to allow \textit{angular search over union of Leech lattice shells}, required for shape-gain Leech lattice quantization. \item Propose a fully parallelizable kernel for fast dequantization of spherically bounded Leech lattice points using fast modulo arithmetic. \item Spherical GPTQ: We show that the standard scale correction used in shape--gain quantization, when interleaved with GPTQ-style Hessian error feedback, is naturally interpreted as a (hyper)sphere-constrained variant of GPTQ on a product of spheres.
+We find that this is very effective for directional LLVQ codes, and allows for a strong \emph{Hadamard-free} PTQ. \item Scientific findings on Gaussian source: establish that union of shells achieves lower angular distortion than using single shells (\autoref{app:union-of-shells}), and demonstrate that Leech shape-gain codes can improve signal-to-noise over spherical shaping (\autoref{app:spherical-bounding-vs-shape-gain}).

+\end{enumerate} LLVQ achieves state‑of‑the‑art \textbf{2 bit per weight} PTQ quantization of large language models, consistently surpassing AQLM, QuIP\# and QTIP across perplexity metrics and downstream tasks on various common LLM models, such as from the Llama-2, Llama-3, Ministral-3 and Qwen-v3 architectures.
 In addition, the algorithm naturally allow a wide variety of bit-widths (unlike competing approaches, often relyng on techniques such as residual vector quantization RVQ \citep{tseng2024quip} to increase bitrates).
+Further paired with Spherical GPTQ, LLVQ remains competitive even without Hadamard rotations, suggesting a practical route to rotation-free, low-latency PTQ.
 Altogether, the findings highlight high‑dimensional lattice methods as a powerful path toward scalable, low‑distortion compression of modern neural networks.